-Legal questions on the role of the World Heritage Convention with regard to suitable responses to climate change, and alternative mechanisms, other than the List of World Heritage in Danger, to deal with climate change are best addressed through a critical analysis of the existing provisions of the Convention and its Operational Guidelines.
-Additionally, some specific legal questions are addressed in Annex 2 which can provide further guidance on this subject.
+Legal questions on the role of the World Heritage Convention with regard to suitable responses to climate change, and alternative mechanisms, other than the List of World

+Heritage in Danger, are addressed in the following paragraphs through a critical analysis of the existing provisions of the Convention and its Operational Guidelines.
+Additionally some specific legal questions are dealt with in Annex 2, which can provide further guidance on this subject.